 - Docu-drama and storytelling shows

 Each of these formats has different benefits and challenges that accompany them.
-Some shows use different formats for different episodes or even different formats within the same episodes.
-Others choose one and stick with that format for every show.
+Some shows use different formats for different podcast episode structures or even different formats within the same episodes.
+Others choose one and stick with one format for every show.
+When starting a new podcast, and for new listeners and existing listeners, we recommend to stick to one format.

 In our experience, Solo-shows are one of the easiest and perhaps lowest pressure ways to start: You can record on your own time, in a number of ways, use free form or prepared scripts.

 Co-hosted Shows are much more fun, having a partner in crime definitely increases the joy factor for the host.
 For listeners, the interest comes from relating to the banter and relationship between you and your co-host.
+It makes for more engaging podcast episodes.
 Plus, you can ask your co-host to help with show notes or promos.

 Roundtable Shows are also relatively difficult, in part because organizing a panel and inviting everyone to show up is almost as hard as effectively moderating.
 If you thought interview skills are hard, moderating a panel is too.
 It is easy for one of the panelists to dominate the conversation, and you as a host have to create something both interesting and fair for all panelist on the topic of each episode.

-One of the first questions that comes up when you're figuring out how to plan a podcast is how long your episodes should be.
+One of the first questions that comes up when you're figuring out how to plan a podcast is how long every episodes should be.
 The answer is: it completely depends on your content.

 You never want to fill up time with meaningless fluff, but you also don't want to edit down high-quality content.